abigail-butel-fry/MATH_560_Genetic_Algorithm_TSP_Proj/README.md

 Overarching Question: "How does the obj. function value change with iteration number on TSPs of various sizes?"
-- want to record length of best tour seen so far at each iteration, graph that as y vs. x values of iteration number, and try to characterize how it changes
+- Want to record length of best tour seen so far at each iteration, graph that as y vs. x values of iteration number, and try to characterize how it changes

 Also, plan to vary:
  - number of cities